WHAT WE DO

 Rural Medical Brigades

-Each year we send three teams of medical providers to Honduras to give rural and impoverished communities access to basic health care.
+Each year we send multiple teams of medical providers to Honduras to give rural and impoverished communities access to basic health care.

 We set up day clinics in rural schoolhouses and work alongside our Honduran partners to: